The DSAI Consumer Code of Practice

 (d) keep records of consumers' complaints and of the action taken in response.

-14.1 DSAI Codes are supervised and administered by an independent, legally qualified Administrator appointed by the Board on behalf of the Association.
+15.1 DSAI Codes are supervised and administered by an independent, legally qualified Regulator appointed by the Board on behalf of the Association.

 (a) satisfy himself that members' trading practices and documentation comply with the Codes;